-Man arrested for DWI after driving on to school field full of students in Nassau County
+Man charged with DWI after driving on to school field full of students in Nassau County

 Some 80 students and several staff members were on the field at the time.

-The staff quickly rushed the students back inside the school
+The staff quickly rushed the students back inside the school.

 Fortunately, no one was injured.